About Black World Studies

-The Black World Studies program (BWS), inaugurated at Miami University in 1976, is an interdisciplinary program in the College of Arts and Science open to all undergraduates.
+The Black World Studies program (BWS), inaugurated at Miami University in 1976, is an interdisciplinary program in the Department of Global and Intercultural Studies in the College of Arts and Science and is open to all undergraduates.
 The 6 core and 25 affiliate faculty members represent numerous departments and span several of the university's academic divisions.

 BWS offers a unique opportunity for students to enhance their understanding of the historical, social, religious, cultural and political experiences, values and expressions of Africans and people of African descent in the U.S. and throughout the world.
 It focuses on the changing constructions of race, class, and gender in local and global contexts.